 Are you struggling with the negative effects of late payments on your credit score?
 Asking yourself how can I clean my credit report?
 Has this caused difficulty when trying to obtain financing or other services?
 If so, it is essential to understand how to remove inaccurate late payments from your credit report properly.
-This article will provide a step-by-step guide on how to do just that, helping you to restore and maintain a good credit score.
+This article will provide a step-by-step guide on how to restore and maintain a good credit score.

 Why Late Payments Damage Credit Scores

 Late payments can significantly affect your credit score, which makes the lenders believe you are not managing your finances responsibly.
 When a late payment gets reported to the credit bureaus, it will appear on your report for up to seven years.
-It can lower your credit score by 60 to 110 points, leading to higher interest rates and more difficulty obtaining financing or other services.
+It can lower your credit score by 60 to 110 points, leading to higher interest rates and difficulty obtaining financing or other services.

-While late payments will gradually have less of an impact on your credit score over time, until it’s removed from your report entirely, future lenders can still access and view this history.
+Late payments will gradually have less of an impact on your credit score over time.
+But, until it’s removed from your report entirely, future lenders can still access and view this history.
 Nevertheless, you’ll notice that the adverse effects dissipate gradually with each passing day.

 Missed payments are recorded on your credit report as 30, 60, 90, or 120 days late.
 Each delinquency level has a unique effect on your credit scores.